 The conversation shifted after that, lighter somehow, like sharing her truth had eased the weight she carried.

-When I stood up to leave, she smiled and added, almost as an afterthought, "Oh, and don’t bother asking about vaccines.
+As he stood to leave, she smiled and added almost as an afterthought, “Oh, and don’t bother asking about vaccines.
 I’m not getting any.
-God will take me when He’s ready, and that’s that."
+God will take me when He’s ready, and that’s that.”

-We laughed, not because it was funny, but because it was so perfectly Jacklyn—tough, tender, and fiercely sure of her place in the world.
+They laughed—not because it was funny, but because it was so perfectly Jacklyn: tough, tender, and fiercely certain of her place in the world.

 Key takeaway: